reduxjs/redux/docs/style-guide/style-guide.md

 However, using action creators provides consistency, especially in cases where some kind of preparation or additional logic is needed to fill in the contents of the action (such as generating a unique ID).

 **Prefer using action creators for dispatching any actions**.
-However, rather than writing action creators by hand, **we recommend using the `createSlice` function from Redux Toolkit, which will automatically generate action creators and action types automatically**.
+However, rather than writing action creators by hand, **we recommend using the `createSlice` function from Redux Toolkit, which will generate action creators and action types automatically**.

 ### Use Thunks for Async Logic